SEED-platform/seed/seed/functional/tests/README.rst

         address = table.first_row['ADDRESS LINE 1']
         assert address.text == 'address'

-Now the test checks some data is present as well (in this case 'address' is th e default text set where a building is created if 'address_line_1' is not set).
+Now the test checks some data is present as well (in this case 'address' is the default text set where a building is created if 'address_line_1' is not set).

 Traversing Pages: